apexpl/apex_v1/docs/training/member_area_view.md

 Within the */etc/training/package.php* file we defined one menu in the member's area at Financial->View Lotteries, so let's go ahead and developm that view now.
 Within terminal, type:

-`php apex.php create view members/financial/lottery training*
+`./apex create view members/financial/lottery training*

 This will create two new files at the below locations, and assign them to the "training" package, so they are included when the package is published to a repository.